abbgrade/blob_types/README.md

 blob_types
 ==========

-Python package, that converts JSON structures to (OpenCL)C-structs an generates required deserializer functions.
+A Python lib, which parses a JSON structure into full featured Python objects.
+It enables to pass them to a OpenCL devices and to generate required C structures, initialization, serialization and deserialization functions.

 Contribute
 ----------